 Torbay Point

 The short, easy walk into Torbay Point is a gorgeous walk through the woods; the view at the end is simply spectacular.
-This trailhead is approximately 15 minutes from downtown, and the entire round-trip hike can be done in less than an hour.
+This trailhead is approximately 15 minutes from downtown, and the entire round-trip hike can be done in a little over an hour.
 This is one of my all-time favourite hikes and one of the most beautiful places to elope.

 Logy Bay